-The characterisation interest carries out proteomic studies and miRNA screening on the various projects in CMIRC.
-Following on from Dr. Stratton’s PhD research MCRG is continuing the characterisation of microvesicles released upon stimulating cells (sMVs) and those constitutively release (cMVs) as a result of unstimulated, spontaneous apoptosis, with a particular focus on erythrocyte microvesicles.
+The characterisation theme carries out proteomic studies and miRNA screening on the various projects in CMIRC.
+Following on from Dr. Stratton’s PhD research MCRG is continuing the characterisation of microvesicles released upon stimulating cells (sMVs) and those constitutively release (cMVs) with a particular focus on erythrocyte microvesicles.
 We also collaborate with Dr. Scott-Wildman of the Medway School of Pharmacy to study microvesicles in renal transplant recipients (RTRs) who are particularly susceptible to recurrent urinary tract infection.

 Lab of Membrane and Cancer cell signalling

 Previously Professor Chris Palmer worked on the molecular biology of the HIV-1 transmembrane protein at Reading University, Professor Palmer's research moved on to carry out research at the University of Wisconsin-Madison on mechanosensitive ion channels in yeast and humans and on the role of Sigma-1 receptors in Potassium channel modulation in neurones.
 More recently Professor Palmer worked at Imperial College investigating the role of ion channels and transporters in Cancer.

 Professor Palmer's present work involves the involvement of ion channels, receptors and transporters in cancer, particularly Breast Cancer, Colon cancer, Prostate cancer and ovarian cancer.
 The labs expertise is in cancer biology, tissue culture, molecular biology and ion channel analysis.
 The group have research facilities for molecular biology, tissue culture, ion channel analysis and cancer cell assays of metastasis.